MohammadAbuShams/BMI-Calculator/README.md

    - **Weight**: Your weight in kilograms.
    - **Height**: Your height in centimeters.
 3. Click the **"Calculate BMI"** button.
-4. View your BMI value and its corresponding category in the result section.
+4. View your BMI value.

 ---